Dreaming381/Latios-Framework-Documentation/Calligraphics/Getting Started.md

 -   **Fonts and Materials** – The font-material pairs used by the renderer.
 All fonts/materials called out by font rich text tags will need to be specified here.
 There should always be at least one entry for the base font.
+    Calligraphics includes a Liberations-Sans Font set up for URP to get started quickly.
 -   **Gpu Resident** – When checked, the text uses GPU-resident mode in which text changes are always uploaded and stored on the GPU regardless of visibility.
 However, visible text is not reuploaded each frame when no